morinoparty/MinecraftPluginManager/README.md

 Written in 2024-2025 by Nikomaru &emsp; No Rights Reserved.

-To the extent possible under law, Nikomaru has waived all copyright and related or neighboring rights to MinecraftPluginManager.
+To the extent possible under law, Nikomaru has waived all copyright and related or neighboring rights to mpm.
 This work is published from: Japan.

 You should have received a copy of the CC0 Public Domain Dedication along with this software.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.